Gunman Opens Fire at White House Correspondents' Dinner — Trump Evacuated, Secret Service Agent Shot

 Why It Matters

-The attack represents a serious breach of security at one of Washington's most high-profile annual events.
-Secret Service Director Sean Curran had previously warned Congress about a "significant uptick" in threats and a prolonged funding lapse for the Department of Homeland Security.
-Former Deputy FBI Director Andrew McCabe expressed concern that the gunman got "pretty far beyond the perimeter" despite the quick response.
-The incident has renewed attention on President Trump's previous push for a secure White House ballroom.
+The attack represents a serious and deeply alarming breach of security at one of Washington's most heavily protected annual events.
+Secret Service Director Sean Curran had previously warned Congress about a "significant uptick" in threats against the president and senior officials, and a prolonged funding lapse for the Department of Homeland Security had raised concerns about resource constraints.
+Former Deputy FBI Director Andrew McCabe expressed concern that the gunman got "pretty far beyond the perimeter" despite the swift response of law enforcement.
+President Trump ordered White House Chief of Staff Susie Wiles to conduct a comprehensive review of security protocols for major presidential events.
+The incident has also reignited debate about the political temperature in the United States and the risks posed by individuals radicalised by partisan grievance.
+As Reuters noted, Trump's security arrangements have now faced scrutiny on multiple occasions during his second term.

 What's Next